Matti Kurikka

 In 1901 Kurikka helped establish Sointula, a utopian island colony on Malcolm Island, British Columbia, based on cooperative principles.
-Sointula dissolved as a utopian colony in 1905 after financial difficulties and a devastating fire, but continued as a fishing and logging-based community.
+Sointula dissolved as a utopian colony in 1905 due to financial difficulties and a devastating fire, but continued as a fishing and logging-based community.
 Kurikka had attempted to found utopian communities in Chillagoe, Queensland, Australia, and in Canada prior to Sointula.

 Kurikka died in Westerly, Rhode Island in 1915.
-Shortly before his own death, Matti Kurikka delivered the eulogy at Johan Kock's funeral.
+Shortly before his own death, Matti Kurikka delivered the eulogy at Finnish revolutionary Johan Kock's funeral.